BIS (Bureau Of Indian Standards) Certified Food

 Anaemia, caused due to Iron deficiency, is a major health problem in India.
 Women of child-bearing age, pregnant women and pre-school children are the most vulnerable to this debilitating condition.
 The cause of Iron deficiency is the inadequate consumption of dietary Iron or its insufficient absorption because of a predominantly cereal based diet.

 Fortifying edible common salt with dietary iron has been found to be an effective measure in increasing dietary intake of Iron.
 This standard was finalized by the Acids, Alkalies and Halides Sectional Committee, approved by the Chemicals Division Council and adopted by the Bureau of Indian Standards.
-At CFI, we follow the government stipulated requirements and methods of sampling and testing of Iron fortified common salt.
+At CFIPL, we follow the government stipulated requirements and methods of sampling and testing of Iron fortified common salt.